Editor’s Note: Dilma Rousseff is the President of Brazil. The views expressed are her own.

 Over seven decades, it has seen both progress and setbacks as it has pursued this agenda.
 Unfortunately, the mechanisms for underpinning these efforts through collective peace and security have proved ineffective.
 In fact, they are now obsolete, and the U.N.
 Security Council has not been able to rise to the challenge of its responsibilities, failing to reflect the balance of power that prevails in a world very different from what it was in 1945.

-After all, a focus on sustainable, environmentally friendly policies has helped Brazil achieve over the past decade one of history's most successful processes of social inclusion.
-More than 36 million people were lifted out of extreme poverty
+After all, a focus on sustainable, environmentally friendly policies has helped Brazil achieve over the past decade one of history’s most successful processes of social inclusion.
+More than 36 million people were lifted out of extreme poverty, while 42 million Brazilians ascended to the middle class.
+As of last year, Brazil is no longer on the World Hunger Map.

 These policies have proven successful because social well-being, income distribution and access to quality services are all seen as essential to development.
 But we also know that ending poverty is only the beginning of a long journey, and efforts to promote development must be global and collective.
 This is why we believe in cooperation and multilateralism as a means of facing these challenges and promoting good practice on the international stage.